HemaDeviU/HemaDeviU/README.md

 Hey!
 I'm Hema, a Smart Contract developer.
 I'm a Computer Science and Engineer and have been actively involved in blockchain development for over a year.
-I'm currently learning smart contract auditing from Cyfrin Updraft and have been building these projects for hackathon:
+I'm currently learning smart contract auditing from Cyfrin Updraft and am curerntly building these projects:

 - A Podcast DApp for cross IP attribution and collaborative IP registry for creators.
 - A Defi Dapp to invest in a basket of Index of thematic cryptocurrency.